 One of the least costly, most efficient ways to keep your HVAC system in good shape is to regularly replace or clean (depending on type) the air filter.
-An HVAC filter does keep some particles out of your home but its primary purpose is protecting the equipment itself from clogging and overheating.
+An HVAC filter or furnace filter does keep some particles out of your home but its primary purpose is protecting the equipment itself from clogging and overheating.

 Dirty filters shorten the life of an HVAC system and force it to work harder (which costs you more money).
 Whether they are disposable or permanent, air filters have a standard rating – MERV, for minimum efficiency reporting value.
 MERV ratings range from 1 to 16; the higher the number, the smaller the particles the filter will stop.

 Disposable fiberglass filters

 Made of spun fiberglass, this is the least expensive filter and the kind with the lowest MERV rating.
 The frame is usually heavy cardboard and the layered fiberglass may be reinforced with wire mesh.
 Flat, disposable fiberglass filters do little to clean the air and they’ll keep only the largest particles from clogging your equipment.

 Disposable pleated filters

 Made from polyester or cotton paper, pleated filters can remove some small particles but need frequent changing.
 Filter manufacturers recommend changing pleated filters every three months, but you’ll want to change them more often if you have pets, children, allergies and/or generate a lot of dust because they have more surface area to trap particles and pet dander.

 Polyester filter media pads